wlf03/ATRemix-master/README.md

-# ARMSearch
+# ATRemix-master
-The code of ARMSearch:An Auto-tune Remix Music Retrieval System
+The features of ATRemix: An Auto-Tune Remix Dataset for Singer Recognition.